ang-zeyu/infisearch/docs/src/dynamic_indexing.md

 # Dynamic Indexing

-Dynamic, or "incremental" indexing is also supported by the indexer cli tool.
+*Dynamic*, or *incremental* indexing is also supported by the indexer cli tool.

-Detecting deleted, changed, or added files is done by storing an internal file path / last modified metadata map.
+Detecting deleted, changed, or added files is done by storing an internal file path -> last modified timestamp metadata map.

 To enable it, simply pass the `--dynamic` or `-d` option when running the indexer.